netplexflix/TV-show-status-for-Kometa/README.md

 *  Shows with upcoming season finales within x days
 *  Shows for which a season finale was added which aired in the past x days
 *  Shows for which a final episode was added which aired in the past x days
-*  Returning Shows (new episodes or seasons are coming, but not within the timeframes chosen above)
+*  Returning Shows
-*  Ended Shows (no new episodes or seasons are expected)
+*  Ended Shows
+*  Canceled Shows

-<sub>Also see [UTSK](https://github.com/netplexflix/Upcoming-TV-Shows-for-Kometa) for adding a category for upcoming TV shows</sub>
+<sub>Also see [UMTK](https://github.com/netplexflix/Upcoming-Movies-TV-Shows-for-Kometa) for adding a category for upcoming Movies and TV shows</sub>

 Example overlays (you can fully customize placement, colors, text, etc:
 ![Image](https://github.com/user-attachments/assets/e7c517cc-5164-41d9-8e5e-015577aad36e)